 The proposed action incorporates measures to minimize and avoid to the maximum degree practicable, as required by regulation.
 To ensure that regional eagle populations are maintained consistent with the preservation standard, regulations require that any golden eagle take that cannot practicably be avoided and is above EMU take limits must be offset by compensatory mitigation at a 1.2 to 1 ratio.
 As golden eagle take limits for all EMUs were determined to be zero (Service 2016a), compensatory mitigation is necessary to offset any authorized take of golden eagles.
-The applicant will commit to retrofitting high-risk power poles proportional to the predicted and adjusted eagle take estimate as compensatory mitigation, for the loss of golden eagles as a condition of approval related to the IETP.
+The applicant will commit to retrofitting high-risk power poles, or other Service approved compensatory methods, proportional to the predicted and adjusted eagle take estimate as compensatory mitigation, for the loss of golden eagles as a condition of approval related to the IETP.

-Compensatory mitigation will be completed for the 30-year permit period by retrofitting (e.g., installing eagle-safe perches, installing perching deterrents, insulating electrified phases) high-risk power poles to reduce eagle mortality.
+Compensatory mitigation will be completed for the eight-year permit period by retrofitting (e.g., installing eagle-safe perches, installing perching deterrents, insulating electrified phases) high-risk power poles to reduce eagle mortality, or other Service approved compensatory methods.
 The number of retrofits will be derived using our Resource Equivalency Analysis (Service 2013), based on the estimated annual golden eagle mortalities.

-- 6) Issuance of the permit will not preclude issuance of another permit necessary to protect an interest of higher priority according to the following prioritization order: - (i) Safety emergencies; - (ii) Increased need for traditionally practiced Native American tribal religious use that requires taking eagles from the wild;
+- 6) Issuance of the permit will not preclude issuance of another permit necessary to protect an interest of higher priority according to the following prioritization order: - (i) Safety emergencies;

-- (iii) Non-emergency activities necessary to ensure public health and safety; and - (iv) Other interests.
+- (ii) Increased need for traditionally practiced Native American tribal religious use that requires taking eagles from the wild; - (iii) Non-emergency activities necessary to ensure public health and safety; and - (iv) Other interests.